Jordy Frahm: Oklahoma

+Nebraska

 On June 12, 2023, Bahl announced she would enter the NCAA transfer portal.
 During two seasons at Oklahoma she appeared in 71 games with 46 starts and posted a 44–2 record, 1.00 ERA and 397 strikeouts in 288 2/3 innings.
 Her ERA ranked second in Oklahoma program history and was the lowest since the pitching distance was increased from 40 to 43 feet in 1988.
 She also posted the second-best winning percentage (.957) and opponent batting average (.153) in program history, and ranked third in strikeouts per seven innings (9.62).
 On June 15, she announced she was transferring to Nebraska.

 On February 8, 2024, during the opening game of the 2024 season against Washington, Bahl suffered a season-ending injury to the anterior cruciate ligament (ACL) in her left knee.
 She took the loss in her Husker debut, pitching 2 1/3 innings, allowing two hits, three strikeouts, three earned runs and four walks.
 It was later announced she would redshirt during the 2024 season and return in 2025.